2012 Stanley Cup Final: For Many LA Kings Faithful, Being On The Verge Of A Championship Is All Too Surreal

 But with the Kings in the Stanley Cup Final facing the New Jersey Devils, a team that has won three Stanley Cups, the assumption from so many (not just the media) is that there is no hockey tradition here, that Southern California hockey fans are not real fans, and could not possibly know anything about the game.

-Even one of the questions during the press conference following the Kings 4-0 win in Game 3 on June 4, with forwards Jeff Carter, Anze Kopitar, and Justin Williams, was based on those assumptions…
+Even one of the questions during the press conference following the Kings 4-0 win in Game 3 on June 4, with Carter, Kopitar, and right wing Justin Williams, was based on those assumptions…

 …and was quickly shot down by Williams.